 Limitations with regards to Scalability: On-premises SPARC migration in not known for being the most flexible solution.
 Scaling up typically requires purchasing additional hardware, which can be a time-consuming and expensive process.

-Complex management required: On-premises SPARC virtualization sometimes requires dedicated management teams.
-Human resources may be required to continuously monitor SPARC virtual machines performance and resource utilization to identify and address potential bottlenecks.
+Complex management required: Migrating to on-premises Solaris SPARC virtual machine sometimes requires dedicated management teams.
+Organizations need dedicated teams to continuously monitor SPARC virtual machine performance and resource usage, identifying and addressing potential bottlenecks.

-Combination of Scalability and Flexibility: With VMware Cloud on AWS and other cloud providers, organizations can quickly scale their SPARC Virtualization environment in response to changing needs.
+Combination of Scalability and Flexibility: With different cloud options available like AWS, VMware Cloud and more, organizations can quickly scale their SPARC Virtualization environment in response to changing needs.
 Because of its flexibility in selecting from different instance types and its on-demand scaling, it’s the perfect choice for workloads that fluctuate.

 Cost-Effective Option: The lowered costs are one of the biggest advantages of deploying SPARC Virtualization on the cloud.
 It conveniently eliminates expensive hardware and maintenance costs associated with on-premises infrastructures.
 Cloud Migration offers pay-as-you-go model which reduces the costs by a landslide.